shopsys/monorepo-tools/project-base/docs/introduction/phing-targets.md

 #### db-migrations
 Executes database migrations and checks schema.

+#### db-create
+Creates database with required db extensions and collations (that are operating system specific, unfortunately).

+The target interactively asks for DB superuser credentials in order to perform all the actions so it is not needed to put superuser credentials into `app/config/parameters.yml`.

+When a locale is not supported by the operating system the command explains the situation and links to the documentation.

+The command is designed to be run only during the first creation of the database but as it uses `IF NOT EXISTS` commands, it can be manually run on existing database in order to create new DB extensions or collations, too.

 #### db-demo
 Drops all data in the database and creates a new one with demo data.